 -

-These are two of the key systems used to submit, track, and manage your Department’s sponsored research proposals.
+Princeton ERA is the system used to submit, track, and manage your Department’s sponsored research proposals.

 Princeton ERA